GEORGE MATSUMOTO, FAIA (1922-2016)

 Around 1960 - Another build of the Woman's Day Low-Cost Vacation House, aka the Douglas Fir Plywood Association House, Tacoma WA.

 1961 - The Edwin and Polly Thrower Residence, 3219 Forsyth Drive, Greensboro NC.
-B/W photos by Joseph Molitor.
-Edwin Gil Thurlow was the landscape architect.
-Jack Cartwright was the interior designer.
-Built by Superior Construction Company.
+Featured in Architecture Record Houses 1962.
+Edwin Gil Thurlow, landscape architect.
+Jack Cartwright, interior designer; built by Superior Construction Company.
 After their divorce, the house was sold to John Byerly.
 Sold again.
-A pitched roof was added along with extensive remodeling - see color photos.
+A pitched roof was added along with extensive remodeling, color photos.
 Sold to Mark and Iuliana Phillips.
+B/W photos by Joseph Molitor.

-1961 - The Frank H. and Lillian Norwood Moore House, 3705 Camley Avenue, on 1.25 beautiful acres above Crabtree Valley in Raleigh NC.
-Sold to Fred and Jane Heaton in 1976.
+1961 - The Frank H. and Lillian Norwood Moore House, 3705 Camley Avenue, Raleigh NC.
+On 1.25 beautiful acres above Crabtree Valley.
 This is a Westinghouse Total Electric Home.
+Sold in 1976 to Fred and Jane Heaton.
 Raleigh architect Irv Pearce designed a sizable addition in 1978 including a new rear staircase, family room, and kitchen eating area.

 The project involved converting the existing master bedroom to an office, replacing windows, removing built-ins in the children's very small bedrooms, and merging two small upstairs bathrooms to one larger one.
 He closed in an upper loft area in a downstairs bedroom, incorporated the bedroom's closet into an existing tiny bathroom, and added access to the loft area off the upstairs bathroom creating much-needed storage.
 The addition also included a lean-to greenhouse and deck off of the rear of the house.
 Inside, the addition flows smoothly from Matsumoto's original design and increases the home's practicality.
 Outside, however, it looks like a completely different house (left photo).
 Starting in 2008, it was empty for a few years.
 Deed in 2011 to Clay and Alexis Heaton.
 Photos by George Smart.

-1962 - The William A. (Bill) and Jean Poole Watkins Residence, 2749 Lakeview Drive, Raleigh.
-When the Watkins divorced, the house was sold in 1966 to Joseph and Cynthia Hardison in 1966.
+1962 - The William A. (Bill) and Jean Poole Watkins Residence, 2749 Lakeview Drive, Raleigh NC.
+Sold in 1966 to Joseph and Cynthia Hardison.
 Harwell Hamilton Harris designed a garden house addition in 1967.
-In 1992, Hardison sold to Fred and Georgette Stone.
-In 2002, the Hardisons sold to John and Catherine McConnell.
+Sold in 1992 to Fred and Georgette Stone.
+Sold in 2002 to John and Catherine McConnell.
 They destroyed it and built a new mansion, shown in the bottom photo.
 The lot directly below the golf course island is the 1958 Gregory and Irene Poole Residence.
 Now look two houses to the right.
 The Pooles gave this lot to their daughter Jean upon which she and her husband commissioned Matsumoto to design this house.

 1962 - aka Westinghouse Total Electric House, 14816 Iris Avenue, Tampa FL.
 Project architect, Mark Hampton.
 Sold to Michaelson Construction Company.
 Sold in 1969 to Vina May Carter.
 She added son Fred E. Ray Jr. as an owner in 1987.
 Sold in 2002 to Karenna A. Haughton.